itsayellow/biorad1sc_doc/file_1sc_spec.md

 a Field Header.

 ### Data Block Footer
-The data after this Field Type 0 until the end of the Data Block is considered the Data Block Footer.
+The data after this Field Type 0 until the end of the Data Block is the Data Block Footer.

-The footer is an summary of information about the fields seen in this Data Block.
+The footer is a summary of information about the fields seen in this Data Block.
 It is composed of groups of 14 bytes.
 Each group summarizes information on a particular Field Type.
 The groups are in the following format: